 Sarah Pellenbarg has focused her practice on appellate work for most of her legal career.
 Formerly an appellate attorney with Holland & Knight LLP, Sarah was the first attorney hired by Brannock Humphries & Berman after its founding in 2009.
 Sarah has extensive experience with complex commercial appeals in the Florida District Courts of Appeal and the Eleventh Circuit Court of Appeals.
 She has also briefed and argued personal injury appeals throughout the state.

 Sarah is active in the legal and local community.
 In the past, she has assisted domestic violence victims with obtaining injunctions in Hillsborough County.
-She also served on the board of directors for A Brighter Community—a nonprofit preschool in Tampa that serves at-risk children.
-Currently, she is the community services advisor at MacFarlane Park Elementary Magnet School.
+She served on the board of directors for A Brighter Community—a nonprofit preschool in Tampa that serves at-risk children.
+She was also the community services advisor at MacFarlane Park Elementary Magnet School.

 Sarah and her husband, also a lawyer, have four children.
 Sarah and her family are world travelers: in recent years, they have visited Mexico City, London, Quebec, and Barcelona.

 - University of Richmond, B.A., with 4.0 GPA

 - University of Florida College of Law, J.D., with honors

 Certifications and Bar Admissions

 - United States Court of Appeals, Eleventh and Federal Circuits

 - United States District Court, Middle District of Florida

 - Florida Trend’s Legal Elite, 2015